 Open to people ages 18 years and up

-- Histologically confirmed MCC metastases in clinically detected lymph node(s)
+- Histologically confirmed MCC metastases in regional lymph node(s)

-- Confirmation of the MCC diagnosis in the clinically suspicious lymph node(s) is mandatory for trial participation
+- Confirmation of the MCC diagnosis in the regional lymph node(s) is mandatory for trial participation

 - (NOTE: In-transit metastases without regional nodal involvement could be allowed, but only after written approval of the medical monitor)

-- Must have completed definitive treatment that included surgical removal of the clinically detected MCC metastases (with/without adjuvant radiation therapy as determined by the treating investigator)
+- Must have completed definitive treatment for primary MCC and regional lymphatic metastases that included surgical removal (with/without adjuvant radiation therapy) or primary radiation therapy as determined by the treating investigator

 - Estimated life expectancy greater than 3 years

-- Must start the study treatment no more than 60 days from the last dose of RT (if administered) and no more than 120 days from the date of surgical removal of nodal metastases
+- Must start the study treatment no more than 120 days from the start date of definitive therapy (the date of surgical removal of nodal metastases or the date of initiation of definitive radiation therapy, as applicable)

 - Eastern Co-Operative Group (Eastern Cooperative Oncology Group [ECOG]) performance score of 0 or 1